yanfonseca/mytutorials/shell.md

 ## Run commands later

-* Sabe the commands learned before inside a script ended by .sh using some editor and run it.
+* It is possible write the commands learned before inside a script ended by .sh using some editor and run it.
-   - bash scripname.sh - It does what is inside the script, can be manipulations or others.
+   - bash scripname.sh - It does what is inside the script, can be data manipulations or other.

 ### Pass filenames to scripts